 Please help us in supporting the Plastic Free Guernsey charity in their fight to reduce plastic pollution on the island (especially on our beautiful beaches).

 An option for those of you who don't venture into the sea, or for you to get involved with as you complete the swim challenge.
 This is designed to be as flexible as you need it to be so you can visit all 30 bays on the list or choose your favourite beaches to visit on 30 occasions anytime between 1st to 30th July.

-Register for the beach clean and you will receive a free bag to collect any litter in that has been very kindly supported by yakwax (www.yakwax.com) and can be collected from their shop along Portinfer Coast Road from Wednesday 13th June 2018 (please don't ask them for a beach clean bag before then as they won't be available due to a delay on the printing and we wouldn't want you to be disappointed!).
+Register for the beach clean and you will receive a free bag to collect any litter in that has been very kindly supported by yakwax (www.yakwax.com) which will be posted out with your registration pack.

 Where your money will go

 A very big reason for me setting up this event is because our Mum was in the Hospice prior to its redevelopment then last Summer a close family member was also cared for by them.
 Having seen and experienced first-hand the incredible facilities, care and support that they provide to patients and their families it reinforced how invaluable Les Bourgs is.

 The Hospice and its facilities are available to everyone within the Bailiwick at no charge (the only fee is for any doctors visits required during a stay).
 The bottom line is it is independent and received no states funding at all.
 All the money raised is through the Friends of Les Bourgs and by generous donations from the Public of Guernsey.